Volume dependence of microwave induced excess quasiparticles in superconducting resonators: Results and discussion

 \cref{fig:results}(a) shows $n_{qp}$ obtained in this way, for one resonator and various $P_{int}$.
 At high temperatures $n_{qp}$ is equal to the thermal quasiparticle density, which verifies the method we use to extract $n_{qp}$.
 At high $P_{int}$ and low temperatures, $n_{qp}$ saturates at a value that increases with increasing $P_{int}$.
 The inset shows the results for $\tau_{qp}^*$ from the same fits, which saturates for low temperatures at lower values for higher $P_{int}$.
 This aligns with Ref. \cite{deVisser2012a}, confirming that the microwave power induces excess quasiparticles.\\ \cref{fig:results}(b) shows $n_{qp}$ for various Al volumes when $P_{int}$ is close to $P_{int}^{bif}$, i.e. in the high microwave power regime.
 We estimate the bifurcation power for the kinetic inductance nonlinearity as,

-This expression is derived for a quarter wave resonator with uniform current density \footnote[1]{See Supplemental Material at [URL] for a derivation of the bifurcation power in resonators, the noise equivalent power due to microwave-induced excess quasiparticles, analytical expressions for the quality factors for redistributed quasiparticles and the attenuation measurement for pair-breaking photons through the setup, including an analysis of radiated pair-breaking at the cold stage.
-This includes Refs.
-[49-58].}\\ We observe from \cref{fig:results}(b) that the excess quasiparticle density is higher and the effective quasiparticle lifetime decreases for the smaller Al volumes.
+This expression is derived in \cref{ap:Pbif} for a quarter wave resonator with uniform current density.\\ We observe from \cref{fig:results}(b) that the excess quasiparticle density is higher and the effective quasiparticle lifetime decreases for the smaller Al volumes.
 We conclude that the quasiparticle generation by microwave readout power is more effective at small Al volumes.\\